Lam Family College of Business

 - World Development Studies

-- Business Certificate in Ethics & Compliance
+- Graduate Certificate in Accounting

-- Certificate in Commercial Real Estate
+- Graduate Certificate in Business Principles

 - Certificate in Conflict Resolution (offered jointly by the Colleges of Business, Ethnic Studies, Health and Social Sciences, and Liberal & Creative Arts)

-- Certificate in Ethical Artificial Intelligence
+- Graduate Certificate in Ethical Artificial Intelligence

 - Certificate in Information Technology Auditing